Are Floss Picks Better Than Regular Floss?

 It takes a minute or two, but it is worth it!

 Floss picks are OK for occasional use.
-Let’s face it, they’re convenient, but for everyday oral hygiene their not a good idea.
+Let’s face it, they’re convenient, but for everyday oral hygiene they are not a good idea.
 Floss picks get dirty quickly, have a tenancy to fray and aren’t as effective as traditional floss.
 While flossing is critical for good oral hygiene, be sure you’re also brushing correctly and using the right kind of toothbrush.
 Check out the innovative MD Brush today and learn how to brush like a Dentist.